State Highways; Transfer to Counties; Task Force

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-Legislative purpose.
-The purpose of this Act is to provide for the transfer of all state highways functions to the counties.
-The intent of this Act is to make each county responsible for the highways that are located in that county, and to transfer funding for state highways to the counties.
+The purpose of this Act is to provide for the transfer of all state highway functions to the counties, make each county responsible for highways that are located in that county, and to transfer funding for state highways to the counties.
+It is the intent of the legislature that jurisdiction over highways on Oahu and in the county of Maui shall be transferred as soon as possible, while highways in other counties shall be transferred over a five-year phase-in period.

 SECTION 2.
 County highways task force. (a) There is established a task force within the state department of transportation for administrative purposes to provide for the orderly transfer of functions and funds with respect to state highways to the counties.
 The governor shall convene the task force within thirty days after the effective date of this section.